algolia/algoliasearch-zendesk/docs/documentation.md

 For `en-au`, `en-ca` and `en-us` locales, we'll index `{ "label_names": ["Awesome"] }`.
 For the `en-gb` locale, we'll index `{ "label_names": ["Good"] }`.
 For all the other locales, we'll index `{ "label_names": ["Wow"] }`.

+## Analytics

+The `analytics` parameter enables searches capturing, for reports about popular queries, searches without results, and more.
+It defaults to `true`.

+The `clickAnalytics` parameter enables click capturing in search results, for reports about the click rate and average position of clicks for specific queries.
+It defaults to `false`, as this feature is only accessible on our Enterprise plan.

+With `clickAnalytics` enabled, you can use `algoliasearchZendeskHC.trackConversion()` on an article page to capture a “conversion” if your articles include Calls To Action.

 ## Zendesk Community search